jacques/docs.npmjs.com/content/getting-started/working_with_tokens.md

 title: 17 - How to work with security tokens
 featured: true
 -->
-# How to Work with Security Tokens
+# How to Work with Authentication Tokens
 *Requires npm version 5.5.1 or greater*

-Whenever you login to npm, a security token is generated.
-Tokens authenticate your account, and give you rights to publish and access your modules.
+Whenever you login to npm, an authentication token is generated.
+Tokens give you rights to publish and access your modules.

 Because a token is simply a hexadecimal string, you can use the token in other tools, such as continuous integration testing environments, so that the tool can run with the access it needs to complete tasks.
 For example, Travis-CI provides an environment variable that you can assign to a token value.
 This gives Travis-CI the ability to run npm as your npm user, including the ability to install private packages to which you have access.

 Read this chapter to learn how to manage security tokens.

-**Note**: *There are additional steps required if you wish to use tokens for testing and other special purposes.
-Find more details [here](https://docs.npmjs.com/private-modules/ci-server-config).

 Token commands empower you to: